 We simulate the evolution of the multiphase ISM with the adaptive mesh refinement (AMR) code \textsc{FLASH} v4.6.2 \citep{Fryxell2000}.
 We solve the MHD equations using a modified three-wave solver based on \citet{Bouchut2007} and \citet{Waagan2011}.
 Multiple modules are included to model a variety of physical processes such as:

-(\textit{i}) a chemical network based on \citet{Nelson1997, Glover2007} to follow the abundances of seven species (atomic (H), molecular (H$_2$), and ionised (H$^+$) hydrogen, carbon monoxide (CO) and ionised carbon (C$^+$), atomic oxygen (O), and free electrons (e$^-$)) and to treat the gas heating, cooling, and molecule formation.
+(\textit{i}) a non-equilibrium chemical network based on \citet{Nelson1997, Glover2007} to follow the abundances of seven species (atomic (H), molecular (H$_2$), and ionised (H$^+$) hydrogen, carbon monoxide (CO) and ionised carbon (C$^+$), atomic oxygen (O), and free electrons (e$^-$)) and to treat the gas heating, cooling, and molecule formation.
 The model incorporates standard hydrogen ionisation processes, including photoionisation, collisional ionisation, cosmic ray and X-ray ionisation.
 H$_2$ formation is modelled primarily as occurring on dust grain surfaces, following \citet{Hollenbach1989}.
 H$_2$ destruction occurs through several mechanisms: cosmic ray ionisation, collisional dissociation in hot gas, and most significantly, photodissociation by the ISRF.
 The model also accounts for the self-shielding of CO and H$_2$, as well as shielding by dust.
 A fixed dust-to-gas ratio of 0.01 is assumed, with dust temperature calculated self-consistently under the thermal equilibrium assumption.
 For an overview of the most prominent heating and cooling mechanisms in our framework as well as a detailed discussion on the ISRF's role in determining dust temperature, H$_2$ and CO dissociation, see Appendix \ref{app:chemistry}.
 We refer to \citet{Walch2015a} for further details on the chemical network implementation;

 (\textit{ii}) gravity due to an external stellar potential and self-gravity evaluated with an Octtree-based method \citep{Wunsch2018};